osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 ## TL;DR

 A standard domain user with no special privileges escalated to Domain Admin via an ADCS ESC3 misconfiguration, then extracted DA credentials from an active RDP session — on a server where defenders had operationalized Credential Guard as protection against credential theft — without opening a single handle to LSASS.
 Zero LSASS alerts fired — because LSASS was never touched.
-Microsoft declined to patch.
-Intended behavior.
+Microsoft reviewed the behavior and did not classify it as a security boundary violation.

 ---